Obscuretone/obscuretone.github.io/public/posts/en/legacy.md

 Law is source code.

-Not in the cute sense where policy people say "code is law" and software people nod thoughtfully before returning to YAML.

-The written law is the source.
-It defines rules, permissions, prohibitions, exceptions, procedures, actors, scopes, inputs, outputs, and consequences.
+The analogy goes beyond the cute "code is law" line that earns a thoughtful nod before everyone returns to YAML.
+Written law is source material for rules, permissions, prohibitions, exceptions, procedures, actors, scopes, inputs, outputs, and consequences.
 It creates objects.
 It names authorities.
 It defines valid operations.
 It routes disputes to interpreters.
 It decides what happens when someone violates a constraint.

 But citizens do not interact with source code.